BarnumD/pentaho-di/README.md

 # Pentaho-DI
-Dockerized implementation of Pentaho DI (Data Integration).
+Dockerized implementation of Pentaho DI (Data Integration) Enterprise Edition.
 This configuration uses the 'archive' mode of installation.

 # To Run:
 <ul>Clone this repository</ul>